szgaljic/f6/content/docs/foundations/capability.md

 ## Overview

-_Ensuring the software delivers its intended purpose with precision and value._
+_Ensuring technology delivers its intended purpose with excellence._

 At its core, software exists to solve problems, meet needs, and deliver value to users and stakeholders. **Capability** represents the foundation of functionality—the workflows, features, and solutions that define the software’s purpose.